AugGrauer/CNCMachine/3D Models/3D Model Guide.md

 # 3D Model Guides

 Full assembly is in the main folder, and subassemblies in their respective ones.
+We used Overture SuperPLA+ and PLA professional for this project.
+Around 2.5 rolls.

 ## B - Base
 ## X - X Axis